doublep563/emoncms-summary/README.md

 emoncms-summary
 ===============

-Summarise data in emconcmcs
+Summarise data in emoncms

-Create 2 tables in emcomcms and populate with feed summaries.
+Create 2 tables in emoncms and populate with feed summaries.